Researched and written by Keith Bishop, Clinical Nutritionist, Cancer Coach, Author, and Retired Pharmacist

 Recent medical studies have shown promising anticancer effects, making it a potential natural treatment for cancer.

-Written by Keith Bishop, Clinical Nutritionist, Cancer Coach, and Retired Pharmacist
+Written by Keith Bishop, Clinical Nutritionist, Cancer Coach, Author, and Retired Pharmacist

 Boswellia serrata, or frankincense, has been used in traditional medicine for centuries.
 Recent studies have shown promising anticancer effects, making it a potential natural treatment for cancer.